corvus-migratorius/ansible-mount-device/README.md

 ansible-mount-device
 =========

-Mount the given block device
+Mount the given block device.

+This is essentially a thin wrapper about `ansible.posix.mount` created to standardize handling mounts.

 Requirements
 ------------